Abyssinian vs. Somali Cat: Which Ticked Tabby Breed Is Your Match?

 Extremely active and athletic.

-Highly intelligent and problem-solving.
+Highly intelligent and skilled at problem-solving.

 Inquisitively curious about their environment.